-Dissatisfied with the results of your weight loss surgery in?
-Have you or a loved one re-gained weight after gastric bypass surgery?
+Dissatisfied with the results of your weight loss surgery?
+Have you or a loved one re-gained weight after trying gastric bypass surgery?
 Fortunately there are new solutions.
-New technology has enabled a selected number of skilled Reno bariatric surgeons around the nation to perform revisional tightening of the gastric pouch and outlet (stoma) and successfully renew the weight-loss process.
+New technology has enabled a select number of skilled Reno bariatric surgeons to perform revisional tightening of the gastric pouch and outlet (stoma) and successfully renew the weight-loss process.
 The best part is that this revisional procedure is performed without cutting or incisions.

 In the past several years, Dr. Sasse has been among a small number of innovative Bariatric experts around the country who have sought less and less invasive solutions for permanent weight loss.
 An expert in advanced endoscopic procedures, Dr. Sasse has utilized earlier endoscopic technological advancements including the Stomaphyx and Rose devices to shrink gastric pouches after Roux-en-Y Gastric Bypass.
 These earlier technologies proved limited; however, in their ability to create truly effective restrictive pouches and renewed weight loss success.
 Today, newer technologies allow the placement of robust internal stomach stitches which reduce the size of the pouch and decue the size of the outlet or stoma from the gastric pouch, thus creating a new sense of satiety, eliminating hunger and fostering renewed weight loss.
 Dr. Sasse is fully trained on the Apollo EndoStitch device that enables this non-invasive revision of the previous gastric bypass.

 Do you know anyone who has re-gained significant weight after having undergone gastric bypass in the past?
 Today there is a solution.